Michael Jackson: Legacy

 Jackson at the White House in 1984.
-President Ronald Reagan described him as "one of the most talented, most popular and most exciting superstars".
+President Ronald Reagan described him as "one of the most talented, most popular and most exciting superstars."

 Jackson has been referred to as the "King of Pop" for having transformed the art of music videos and paving the way for modern pop music.
 For much of Jackson's career, he had an unparalleled worldwide influence over the younger generation.
 His influence extended beyond the music industry; he impacted dance, led fashion trends, and raised awareness for global affairs.
 Jackson's music and videos fostered racial diversity in MTV's roster and steered its focus from rock to pop music and R&B, leading to the discontinuation of the album-oriented rock format previously dominant on the channel.
 In songs such as "Black or White", "Heal the World", "Earth Song" and "They Don't Care About Us", Jackson's music emphasized racial integration and environmentalism and protested injustice.
 He is considered one of the most significant cultural figures of the 20th century, and his contributions to music, dance, and fashion, along with his publicized personal life, made him a global figure in popular culture for over four decades.

 Jackson's meteoric rise in the 1980s catapulted him to global stardom, and his influence transcended borders.
 In Africa, his influence was compared to Nelson Mandela for his ability to inspire and unite diverse audiences through his music.
 Similarly, in India, Jackson was likened to Mahatma Gandhi, with his art championing themes of social justice and humanitarianism, and his influence extending to Bollywood where it was said that anyone who danced well was compared to Jackson.
-In Europe, Jackson's impact was compared to that of the Pope; huge crowds gathered to see him in public and even more attended his concerts, which spread messages of love and healing during rough economic and political times.
+In Europe, Jackson's influence was compared to that of the Pope; huge crowds gathered to see him in public and even more attended his concerts, which spread messages of love and healing during rough economic and political times.
 His presence in the Middle East was considered as widespread as Coca-Cola, symbolizing a shared global culture through his music.
 Additionally, Jackson is considered the backbone of the K-pop industry in South Korea, influencing countless artists and shaping the genre's development.

 So vast, far-reaching and was his impact—particularly in the wake of Thrillers colossal and heretofore unmatched commercial success—that there weren't a whole lot of artists who weren't trying to mimic some of the Jackson formula.